MouseLightPipeline/sample-swc/README.md

 After installation the various services are available on dedicated ports of the host machine.
 For example, the SWC file services are available in the 965x range.
 The primary interface will be exposed on port 80.

 ## Architecture
-The current vision is to separate the raw data sources from primary, interactive site.
-For example, standard SWC files will be managed by a set of SWC services and stored in a database instance aligned with the raw data.
+The current design separates the raw data sources from primary, interactive site.
+For example, standard SWC files are managed by a set of SWC services and stored in a database instance aligned with the raw data.
 A similar set of resources would exist for additional sources, such as a custom format with additional annotations.

 These raw sources will be transformed and collated into a combined repository/database that will back the generally available query service.